scor/dgb/README.txt

 all its sites, keeping Drupal files and sites databases together in sync in the same repository.
 It supports multi site setups and will dump each site database as a version control friendly SQL file.
-This command leverages git as a powerful (decentralized) version control system to store all site's data efficiently.
+This command leverages git as a powerful (decentralized) version control system to store all websites' data efficiently.
 This Drush command is still at an experimental state so use with caution.
 Please give any feedback or file bugs at http://github.com/scor/dgb